in

 Bouquet Vase

-The design is great when it comes to supporting the weight of thick stems and large flower blooms.
-It has a very stable and sturdy base, a wide middle area, and a tapered mouth.
-These details in the vase’s structure are great at making sure that the flowers are kept upright all of the time.
+The design supports the weight of thick stems and large flower blooms.
+It has a stable and sturdy base, a wide middle area, and a tapered mouth.
+These details in the vase’s structure ensure that the flowers are always kept upright.

-They are also great at securing them and making them look beautiful all of the time.
-These bouquet vases are oftentimes medium-sized.
+They are also great at securing them and making them look beautiful always.
+These are oftentimes medium-sized.
 This means that they can be used just about anywhere if you want to liven up your interiors at home with a fresh bouquet.

-Whether you want them to be the main point of attention by placing them on a center coffee table, or a little out of the way by placing them on a window sill somewhere; bouquet vases will fit right in.
+Whether you want them to be the main point of attention by placing them on a center coffee table, or a little out of the way by placing them on a window sill somewhere, they will fit right in.

 Bottle Vase

 Although the basic anatomy is pretty simple, they can come in a wide range of styles.
-Bottle vases can be created with a specific aesthetic in mind or they may have lived as bottle containers for something else in their past lives and then they’ve been repurposed as vases further down the road.
+These can be created with a specific aesthetic in mind, or they may have lived as bottle containers for something else in their past lives and then repurposed as vases further down the road.

-One of the charming interior design strategies is how a vintage or antique old bottles have been repurposed into vases.
+One of the charming interior design strategies is how vintage or antique old bottles have been repurposed into such functional containers.
 They work well with rustic-themed or boho style décor.

-Bottle vases are usually made out of glass but there may also be other pieces that are made out of other materials such as resin, porcelain, or even ceramic.
-These other materials are a little harder to source though as most of them are made out of glass.
+These are usually made out of glass, but there may also be other pieces that are made out of other materials such as resin, porcelain, or even ceramic.
+These other materials are a little harder to source though, as most of them are made out of glass.

 Cylinder Vase

-Because it’s typically one of the taller vases out there, it has a subtle elegance to it that can amp up the elegance of the entire room that you’re placing it in as well.
-If you are quite fond of very tall arrangements, a cylinder vase will be something that you will enjoy.
+Because it’s typically one of the taller vases out there, it has a subtle elegance that can amp up the elegance of the entire room you’re placing it in.
+If you are fond of very tall arrangements, a cylinder design will be something you will enjoy.

-When you have a cylinder vase in a room, it can easily be the center of attention without even trying too hard at all.
-The best recommendation you will ever get is for you to keep a clear cylinder vase or two somewhere in the house.
+When you have a cylinder flower holder in a room, it can easily be the center of attention without even trying too hard.
+The best recommendation you will ever get is to keep a clear cylinder vase or two somewhere in the house.

-This will make it easy for you to make quick flower arrangements and displays as well as play around with the vase fillers at the bottom without worrying too much if it’s a vase type that will fit right in with the rest of your interior décor.
+This will make it easy for you to make quick flower arrangements and displays and play around with the vase fillers at the bottom without worrying too much if it’s a type that will fit right in with the rest of your interior décor.
 You can rest assured of the fact that it will get to fit right in.

 Rotund Vase

-It can come in a wide variety of shapes and sizes but are oftentimes best in larger sizes.
-It isn’t uncommon to see rotund vases used as floor vases.
+It can come in a wide variety of shapes and sizes but is oftentimes best in larger sizes.
+It isn’t uncommon to see rotund vases used as decorative floor vessels.

 Rectangular

-A rectangular vase is a really popular option for homeowners who prefer a more modern décor theme.
-There are two main types of rectangular vases: a low pan rectangular vase that works well with big flowers, and a rectangle that’s in a long cubic form that can work with much thinner flowers.
+A rectangular vase is a popular option for homeowners who prefer a more modern décor theme.
+There are two main types: a low pan rectangular vase that works well with big flowers, and a rectangle in a long cubic form that can work with much thinner flowers.

-Rectangular vases are known to have wide openings and the bottom halves may either be parallel or just very slightly more narrow than the top.
+These are known to have wide openings, and the bottom halves may either be parallel or just slightly more narrow than the top.
 They also have sharp angles and lines, which gives them a very edgy and contemporary look.

-You can put in a few flowers with shortened stems or even make a nice bed for succulent plants.
-Take note that when you’re arranging your blooms, you need to aim for a low center of gravity so that you run fewer risks of tipping the vase over.
+You can add a few flowers with shortened stems or make a nice bed for succulent plants.
+Take note that when arranging your blooms, you need to aim for a low center of gravity to run fewer risks of tipping the container over.

 Pot Vase

-Pot vases are great for when you have large and heavy blooms that you would like to showcase.
-This vase can also accommodate bigger live plants.
-Just make sure that you have enough dry fillers right at the bottom of the pot to encourage irrigation.
+Pot vases are great when you have large and heavy blooms you want to showcase.
+This container can also accommodate bigger live plants.
+Just ensure you have enough dry fillers right at the bottom of the pot to encourage irrigation.

-Pot vases can be made out of any material you can think of but they can commonly be seen in pottery works, ceramic, porcelain, and other heavier and sturdier materials than glass.
+These can be made from any material you can think of, but they can commonly be seen in pottery works, ceramic, porcelain, and other heavier and sturdier materials than glass.

 Gourd Vase